-Professor of International Business and Innovation, Leeds University Business School, University of Leeds, UK
+Professor of International Business and Innovation, Alliance Manchester Business School, University of Manchester, UK

 Research areas: international business and strategy, global innovation and foreign direct investment

-Professor Kafouros was appointed as the Head of the International Business Department in the University of Leeds (UK) in 2013, and was previously the Director of Research in the International Business Department from 2008 to 2013.
-He has extensive industrial and academic experience in the field of innovation and international business, and sits on the Executive Committee of the Academy of International Business (UK).
+Professor Kafouros serves as the Chair of International Business and Innovation, and Associated Head of Research in Alliance Manchester Business School (UK).
+He is also Associate Editor of the journal of International Business Review (IBR), and is appointed adviser to the Commonwealth, and elected Secretary of the Academy of International Business (AIB UKI).
+Previously, he was member of the Faculty Executive Group (FEG), leader for the Research Excellence Framework (REF) and he also served as Research Director and Head of Department (IB) in the University of Leeds (UK).
+He has extensive industrial and academic experience in the fields of innovation and international business & strategy.
 His research has received strong recognition in the form of (1) Best Paper Awards (e.g. European International Business Academy 2013, Academy of International Business 2010, and the British Academy of Management 2008); (2) funding from research councils, government organizations and multinational companies; and (3) publications in leading international journals such as the Journal of Management, the Journal of International Business Studies, the Journal of Management Studies, Research Policy, Organization Studies, Human Relations, Technovation, the Journal of World Business, the British Journal of Management and the Journal of Business Research.

 Professor Graham Kendall